-- 13. The Irish Government considered that the value of the discussions, and the prospects of their success, would depend on the degree to which they embraced the real scope of the problem. negotiations must be based on the conflicting aspirations and identities as each tradition itself perceived and defined them, not in the form the other tradition might find it convenient for them to be.
-It was necessary to make the solution fit the problem, not to seek to define the problem in terms of the solutions we were prepared to offer.
+- Irish Government considered that the value 13.
+The of the discussions, and the prospects of their success, would depend on the degree to which they embraced the real scope of the problem.
+The negotiations must be based on the conflicting aspirations and identities as each tradition itself perceived and defined them, in the form the other tradition might find it convenient for them to It was necessary to make the solution fit the problem, not to define the problem in terms of the solutions we were prepared to offer.
 The Irish Government's approach to the agenda would therefore be both flexible and comprehensive.
-It was in any case one of the agreed ground rules for the Talks that it would be open to each of the parties to raise any aspect of these relationships, including constitutional issues, or any other matter which it considered relevant.
-The agenda must therefore avoid all undue restriction.
-It must be an enabling framework for the fullest possible consideration of all the factors which affect the tragic and intractable problems the Talks participants had to grapple with. - 14.
-The Secretary of State said that it might now be convenient to consider a possible agenda for Strand 3.
+It was in any case one of the agreed ground rules for the Talks that it would be the parties to raise any aspect of of each relationships, including constitutional issues, or any other matter The agenda must therefore avoid all which it considered relevant. undue restriction.
+It must be an enabling framework for the fullest possible consideration of all the factors which affect the tragic and intractable problems the Talks participants had to grapple with. - onsider a possible agenda for Strand 3.
 Looking forward to the substantive exchanges in Strand 3, it would clearly be necessary to keep in mind the inter-relationship between Strand 3 and other parts of the Talks process, to meet the points he had rehearsed in relation to the position of the other parties participating in the Talks, to keep in mind the overall objectives for Strand 3, and to work through a number of substantive issues.
 The meeting might now compare notes on the main issues, or headings, for a possible draft agenda.
 A possible agenda for Strand 2 already existed and it might be sensible to follow the structure of that where appropriate.